kevinakasam/BeltDrivenEnder3/README.md

 https://youtu.be/oUdoJUs8Zcg

-## KeyBack
+## Keybak
 #### Files are currently untested!
-Please give me feedback when you installed the KeyBack (Discord: kevinakasam#2097)
+Please give me feedback when you installed the Keybak (Discord: kevinakasam#2097)

 <img src="Pictures/KeyBack_1.png" width="400"/> <img src="Pictures/KeyBack_2.png" width="400"/>

-KeyBack system similar to the Switchwire design.
+Keybak system similar to the Switchwire design.
 The files were remixed from the Switchwire CAD file.
-For licensing reasons, all KeyBack files are uploaded to GitHub only!
+For licensing reasons, all Keybak files are uploaded to GitHub only!
 Idea from Voron team, thanks!

-Info: Because of the transmission it is not necessary to install a KeyBack system.
+Info: Because of the transmission it is not necessary to install a Keybak system.
 The 1:5 ratio increases the holding force of the motor so that it can hold the X axis up even when it is powered off.
 A correctly adjusted belt tension is important for this.
 If you are using the V-Wheels it is also important that they are installed correctly (See Troubleshooting).
 From time to time I hear that users struggle to keep the axis up by using the belt tension only.
-Therefore, I have designed the KeyBack system.
+Therefore, I have designed the Keybak system.
 See BOM for all the parts you need.

-What is a KeyBack system and what is it for?
+What is a Keybak system and what is it for?
-A KeyBack is actually used to secure keys to a wire rope.
+A Keybak is actually used to secure keys to a wire rope.
-Depending on the Keyback, they can support a lot of weight without the cord extending on its own.
+Depending on the Keybak, they can support a lot of weight without the cord extending on its own.
-The KeyBack used here is strong enough to support the x axis.
+The Keybak used here is strong enough to support the x axis.
 It takes the load off the motor and shares the weight of the axis with it.
 __It is still important to tension the belts properly!
 If the belts are not tightened enough, there will be unclean prints later!__
-So make sure that the KeyBack doesn't mislead you into not tightening the belts enough.
+So make sure that the Keybak doesn't mislead you into not tightening the belts enough.
 See my FAQ video on how to properly tension the belts (video coming soon).

-You will have to print a new 1_LeftTop_A and a 3_spacer to use the KeyBack.
+You will have to print a new 1_LeftTop_A and a 3_spacer to use the Keybak.

 ## FAQ
 ### Do I need to change the firmware?